StorkST/CoreRussianVerbs/README.md

 ## Contributing and editing the main CSV file

 When contributing to the project, you should take care of the tool you are using.
 For example Excel can read the file in UTF-8 but exports with a BOM UTF-8 encoding that adds unwanted bytes to the file.
-Therefor you should avoid using Excel.
+Therefore you should avoid using Excel.

 The best ways to edit the file for a collaborative usage are:
 * Using OpenOffice Calc with this configuration set when opening the file.</br>